oracle-livelabs/adb/shared/adb-ai-web-app/business-logic/business-logic.md

 ## Task 1: How to use AI models with data in Autonomous Database
 In our first example, we'll summarize a conversation that a customer had with the support team.
 And, we'll determine the customer's sentiment at the end of the chat.

-1. Still logged in as MOVIESTREAM user, view the support chat conversation by runnng the following query.
+1. Still logged in as MOVIESTREAM user, view a support chat conversation by running the following query.
 Run the query as a script to make it easy to see the complete results:

     ```
     <copy>